In This Article

 You do not have to be religious to follow the 12 steps.

-NA also makes frequent use of the word "God" and some members who have difficulty with this term substitute "higher power" or read it as an acronym for "Good Orderly Direction."
+NA makes frequent use of the word "God."
+Many members choose to substitute "higher power" or read it as an acronym for "Good Orderly Direction."

 Benefits of the 12 Steps of NA